 Dr. Karen Wolk Feinstein is President and Chief Executive Officer of the Jewish Healthcare Foundation (JHF) and its three operating arms, the Pittsburgh Regional Health Initiative (PRHI), Health Careers Futures (HCF), and the Women’s Health Activist Movement Global (WHAMglobal).
 Combined, they perform a unique mix of grantmaking, research, teaching, coaching, and project management in order to serve as a regional catalyst for healthcare reforms.

 Under her leadership, JHF and PRHI have become a leading voice in patient safety, healthcare quality, and related workforce issues.
 When Dr. Feinstein founded PRHI, it was among the nation’s first regional multi-stakeholder quality coalitions devoted simultaneously to advancing efficiency, best practices, and safety by applying industrial engineering principles.
 Dr. Feinstein founded HCF to assist the region’s healthcare industry in attracting, preparing, and retaining employees.
 WHAMglobal was established to empower women to lead efforts to advance healthcare systems that are transparent, respectful, accountable, and equitable.

 Dr. Feinstein is widely regarded as a leader in healthcare quality improvement and frequently presents at national and international conferences.
 She was a presenter at the 2016 TEDxBeaconStreet event, an independently organized Technology, Entertainment, and Design (TED) event with a global audience.
 Dr. Feinstein is the host of the podcast series, Up Next for Patient Safety, examining the best solutions to healthcare safety challenges.
 She has served on the faculties of Boston College and Carnegie Mellon University, and taught at the University of Pittsburgh.
 She is the author of numerous regional and national publications on quality and safety.
 Dr. Feinstein is the editor of Moving Beyond Repair, which explores the conditions required to successfully apply Lean as a system-wide quality improvement philosophy.
-In 2015 she was named Pittsburgher of the Year by Pittsburgh Magazine, and in 2020 and 2021 she was recognized as a member of Pittsburgh Business Times’ Power 100, and from 2021-2023 she was selected by City and State PA as one of Pennsylvania's Health Care Power 100.
+In 1998, 2002, and 2015 she was named Pittsburgher of the Year by Pittsburgh Magazine, and in 2020 and 2021 she was recognized as a member of Pittsburgh Business Times’ Power 100, and from 2021-2023 she was selected by City and State PA as one of Pennsylvania's Health Care Power 100.